 When it is intended to use previously approved data for other applications, it is expected that applicability and effectiveness would be checked with an appropriately approved design organisation.
-After damage identification, if a repair solution exists in the available approved data, and if the application of this solution to the identified damage remains justified by the previous approved repair design, (structural justifications still valid, possible airworthiness limitations unchanged), the solution can be considered approved and can be used again.
+After damage identification, if a repair solution exists in the available approved data, and if the application of this solution to the identified damage remains

-3) Temporary repairs.
+3. Temporary repairs.

 These are repairs that are life limited, to be removed and replaced by a permanent repair after a limited service period.
-These repairs should be classified under MCAR-21.435 and the service period defined at the approval of the repair.
+These repairs should be classified under MCAR-21.A.435 and the service period defined at the approval of the repair.

-4) Fatigue and damage tolerance.
+4. Fatigue and damage tolerance.